Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Dark Matter Sensitivity of a Tonne-Scale Detector

+In the previous section we demonstrated that the analytic model based on Eq.~(\ref{eq:lastconvolution}) adequately describes the data from the DEAP-1 detector in the region of \fprompt\ relevant for leakage of electromagnetic events into the nuclear recoil region, after adding source-induced pileup effects by Monte Carlo simulation.

-Using Eq.~(\ref{eq:pconv}) we next evaluate the expected discrimination power in liquid argon versus energy threshold assuming a large target mass detector.
-We have designed DEAP-3600, a large spherical detector consisting of approximately 250 PMTs surrounding a spherical target with a mass of 3600 kg of liquid argon.
-Geant4 simulations benchmarked against the light yield in the DEAP-1 detector predict that in this geometry a light yield of approximately 6~photoelectrons/\kevee~ could be achieved.
+Using the model but not the source-induced pileup contribution, we next estimate the expected discrimination power in liquid argon versus energy threshold assuming a large target mass detector.
+We have designed DEAP-3600, a large spherical detector consisting of 255 PMTs surrounding a spherical target with a mass of 3600~kg of liquid argon~\cite{BoulayTAUP}.
+Geant4 simulations benchmarked against the light yield in the DEAP-1 detector predict that in this geometry a light yield of approximately 8~PE/\kevee\ could be achieved.
 Assuming the detector is constructed of clean materials and appropriately shielded so that genuine nuclear recoil backgrounds have been mitigated, the dominant detector background in argon will be from $\beta$ decays of $^{39}$Ar.
-Argon that is condensed from the atmosphere is known to contain cosmogenically-produced $^{39}$Ar, with a rate of decays of approximately 1 Bq per kg~\cite{Looslipaper}.
-Recent work has shown that there is a possibility of obtaining argon that has been sequestered underground that is depleted in $^{39}$Ar by a factor of 20~\cite{GalbiatiPaper}.
-An optimization analysis has shown that we could achieve an analysis threshold of approximately 20~\kevee~ for a dark matter particle search with natural argon; from Eq.~(\ref{eq:pconv}) the expected discrimination is $10^{-10}$ at that threshold, which is sufficient to reduce the backgrounds from atmospheric $^{39}$Ar decay to less than 0.2 events in a three-year run with 1000 kg of liquid argon in the energy window from 20-30~\kevee.
-In that analysis we have assumed that for the large detector, each of the approximately 250 PMTs would detect on average less than a single photoelectron, and thus that the systematic noise parameters can be reduced so that they are negligible compared to the statistical uncertainties in Eq.~(\ref{eqn:noisepars}).
-The \pleak~ distribution given by Eq.~(\ref{eqn:pleak}) is shown in Fig.~\ref{psdmodel_deap3600}.
-Fig.~\ref{fig:wimplimits} shows the 90\% confidence level sensitivity versus WIMP mass for both cases, compared to the current experimental limits of the CDMS~\cite{cdms} and XENON-10~\cite{xenon10} experiments.
-We have used standard assumptions for the galactic halo outlined in reference~\cite{Lewin:1995rx} and assumed a nuclear recoil scintillation efficiency of 30\% compared to electrons~\cite{gastleretal}.
+Argon that is condensed from the atmosphere is known to contain cosmogenically-produced $^{39}$Ar, with a rate of decays of approximately 1~Bq per kg~\cite{Looslipaper}.